mpv-player/mpv-build/README.rst

 Installing dependencies on Debian or Ubuntu
 ===========================================

-On Debian or Ubuntu systems, you can try to run this command in the mpv-build directory to install most of the required dependencies:
+On Debian or Ubuntu systems, you can install a fairly comprehensive list of build dependencies with the command

     sudo apt-get install devscripts equivs

     mk-build-deps -s sudo -i

-This will generate and install a dummy package with the required dependencies. (mk-build-deps is part of devscripts.)
+This will generate and install a dummy package that depends on the required packages.

 If you don't want to use sudo, you can also try:

     mk-build-deps

-    dpkg -i mpv-build-deps_*.deb

-    apt-get install -f
+    su -c 'dpkg -i mpv-build-deps_*.deb || apt-get install -f'

-dpkg and apt-get will require root rights of course.
+Note that it is advised you first remove any old mpv-build-deps package files previously created by you before running the above commands to ensure that you are installing the correct version.

 Building a Debian package
 =========================

-First make sure that you have the latest version of mpv and its
+Make sure that you have the latest version of mpv and its
 dependencies:

     ./update